zeroDivZero/notes-splunk/notes/3_search/1_ui.md

 ### Timeline

-Click or drag-select interval to investigate only events selected.
+Tap or drag-select interval to investigate only events selected.
 Or use zoom buttons to zoom in/out.
 Zooming in uses original job, zooming out triggers new search.

 ## Event List